bryaburg/Bookmarks/README.md

 - [Developer Roadmaps](https://roadmap.sh/)
 - [Roadmap.sh](https://github.com/kamranahmedse/developer-roadmap)

+### Training

+- [StrataScratch](https://www.stratascratch.com/) - StrataScratch is a data science platform with over 1,000+
+real interview questions from your favorite companies
+- [Dave Eddy](https://www.daveeddy.com/) - Hey my name's dave and you've found my website.
+If you're looking for the programmer or the musician you have come to the right place.
+Check out my music and cool projects below.

 ### Open Source

 - [LibHunt](https://www.libhunt.com/) - Platform for discovering trending open-source projects and their alternatives.